circuitdao/docs/docs/user-guide/surplus-auction.md

 :::

-There can be multiple Surplus Auction at the same time.
+There can be multiple Surplus Auctions at the same time.
 If the Surplus Auction Threshold is still exceeded after a Surplus Auction has started, another one can be started right away, even in the same block.

 ## Statutes